 There is no entry charges here.

-Cafes, bars and casual dining are available here.
+A good selection of cafes, bars and casual dining are available

 Do let me know of your thoughts on this post.
 Always welcome opinions and suggestions and/or a simple “like”.
 I appreciate it.